 Since there is no limit to the number of miles that a person can accumulate, the trip possibilities are rather endless.

-The AvantCard is an unsecured credit card, which means that it does not require a security deposit as collateral like many other cards that are like this.
 As previously mentioned, however, there is an annual fee of $29 for some cardholders.

 Because this card is designed for people with limited credit, having a card that reports to at least one of the three major credit bureaus is extremely important for long term credit success.